Skip to main content

 Less Info

-$15 donation offsets the cost of the wine and accompanying cheese, etc. Register on the website or by contacting Amy Young.
+$15 donation offsets the cost of the wine and accompanying cheese, etc. RSVP is required.
+Register on the website or by contacting Amy Young.
 If you can‘t attend but would like to be added to the group‘s email list to learn about future meetups, contact Amy.

 March, 2026